Syspherion/CppND-Capstone-Tennis-Game/README.md

 The Capstone Project gave me a chance to integrate what i've learned throughout this program.

-This project remakes the classic atari game "pong".
+This project provides a tennis game like the classic atari game "pong".

 ## Feature-list:
 * 2 Players which can move their tennis-racket